VL-RewardBench: A Challenging Benchmark for Vision-Language Generative Reward Models

 \textbf{Ensemble Construction} We begin by assembling a diverse ensemble of small vision-language models as weak judges, including LLaVA-1.5-7B~\cite{liu2023llava15}, LLaVA-1.6-7B~\cite{liu2024llavanext}, LLaVA-OneVision-7B-si~\citep{li2024llava}, and Qwen2-VL-7B~\cite{Qwen-VL}.
 These models evaluate preference pairs from a large initial pool comprising multiple datasets of general multimodal instructions and hallucination-oriented queries.
 Each model in our ensemble independently evaluates these pairs with a template (see Appendix), yielding preference predictions as the foundation for our subsequent filtering steps.

 \textbf{Difficulty Assessment} To identify genuinely challenging cases, each preference pair is judged by the small model three times with randomized response positions to mitigate position bias~\cite{wang2023faireval}.
 We construct a ``common set'' by identifying pairs that all models consistently misjudge (based on majority voting of the three evaluations).
-This approach ensures that our selected cases represent fundamental challenges rather than model-specific limitations, with 3,785 challenging pairs left.
+This approach ensures that our selected cases represent fundamental challenges rather than model-specific limitations, resulting in 3,785 challenging pairs left.

 \textbf{Human Verification} To ensure our benchmark represents meaningful challenges rather than annotation artifacts or ambiguous cases, we conduct a rigorous three-stage human verification process.
 Three authors (graduate students in CS/AI) familiar with the source datasets and problem setup perform the initial annotations, with two additional authors conducting a final verification.
 Our verification process consists of: (i) \textbf{Label Accuracy Check:} We first examine the preference labels, discarding pairs where either the preferred response is worse than the rejected one, or both responses are incorrect; (ii) \textbf{Quality and Ambiguity Filtering:} We remove pairs that could lead to ambiguous evaluations, including (a) Responses that are both correct but differ only in style (e.g., verbosity) (b) Images with poor quality or resolution issues (c) Questions requiring domain expertise beyond graduate-level knowledge. (iii) \textbf{Error Type Classification:} For the remaining challenging pairs with clear preference labels, we categorize the errors into (1) Recognition errors (text, position, scene, face identification), (2) Counting errors, (3) Visual attribute identification errors, (4) Object existence errors, and (5) Other uncategorized errors.
-Typical samples for each category could be found in \cref{apx:cases}.
-Each sample takes approximately 65 seconds to annotate following our detailed guidelines (\cref{apx:guideline}).
+Each sample takes approximately 65 seconds to annotate following our detailed guidelines (see Appendix for annotation interface and examples).
 The two additional authors review all remaining samples to ensure consistency, with disagreements resolved through discussion.
 This multi-stage process reduced our initial 3,785 pairs to a final set of 932 high-quality pairs with clear, unambiguous preference labels.